A story of an engineer working in PR for a year and not knowing what to do

 Be proactive about what you're going to do

-has seen some success,
+did achieve some success,

-such as an increase in inquiries and resulting work we cannot say that we have been particularly successful in terms of public relations activities, such as getting exposure in various places, and it is true that when we were featured in Nikkei MJ, I thought, "Isn't that just one of our goals?"
+I wouldn't say we were particularly successful in terms of getting exposure in various places as a public relations activity.
+I also admit that when we were featured in the Nikkei MJ, I thought, "Isn't this just one of our goals?"

-, I think we need to come up with a plan within the company on how to get exposure in various places and
+to discuss within the company how we're going to "get exposure in various places" and

 One option might be to consider a BtoC service